-Since there is a connection between what can be learned from data and and what can affect the predictive distributions, the ratio of the range and the marginal variance is also the important quantity for the asymptotic predictions under in-fill when the exponential covariance function is used~\citep{stein1999interpolation}.
-But even though intrinsic models can be useful, a practitioner who observes the values in Figure~\ref{fig:intrinsic:1} is unlikely to believe that the ranges and marginal variances that can generate Figures~\ref{fig:intrinsic:1000} and~\ref{fig:intrinsic:1000000} are correct even if the spread is consistent with the observed pattern.
-Therefore, we believe the practitioner should be provided with a prior that allows him/her to include expert knowledge, in an interpretable way, about how far the posterior should be allowed to move along the ridge.
+This ratio also determines the asymptotic properties of predictions under in-fill asymptotics with the exponential covariance function \citep{stein1999interpolation}, but predictive distributions are not the only target for inference.
+Figure \ref{fig:intrinsic} shows that moves along the ridge in the likelihood when using the exponential covariance function, changes the level of the simulated observations, but that the pattern of the values around the level remains stable.
+These choices of parameters lead to similar predictive distributions conditional on the observed data, but simulating unconditionally from GRFs with these parameters lead to highly different realizations.
+In a real application where the values in Figure~\ref{fig:intrinsic:1} were observed, the practitioner will likely know that the ranges and marginal variances that generate Figures~\ref{fig:intrinsic:1000} and~\ref{fig:intrinsic:1000000} are not physically meaningful even if the spreads of values are consistent with the observed pattern.
+Therefore, we believe the practitioner should be provided with a principled prior that allows him/her to include expert knowledge, in an interpretable way, about the range of parameters that are physically meaningful.

 But to our knowledge, the only principled approach to prior selection for GRFs was introduced by~\citet{Berger2001}, who derived reference priors for a GRF partially observed with no noise.
-These priors fundamentally depend on the design of the experiment, which makes them inappropriate as ``blind'' default priors or when data is being analysed in a sequential fashion, and they have no option to include expert knowledge about the typical size of the spatial effect and are thus not apropriate for achieving credible intervals that are consistent with prior knowledge.

-The work on reference priors have been extended by several authors~\citep{Paulo2005, Kazianka2012, Kazianka2013} -- critically~\citet{DeOliveira2007} allowed for Gaussian observation noise -- however, these papers have the same design dependency as the original work.
-Perhaps most importantly, the priors are not applicable for many hierarchical models because the assumption of Gaussian observation noise and linear covariates is insufficient in many applications and there are currently no extensions of spatial reference priors to other observation processes.
+Their work has been extended by several authors~\citep{Paulo2005, Kazianka2012, Kazianka2013} and, critically, \citet{DeOliveira2007} allowed for Gaussian observation noise.
 In the more restricted case of a GRF with a Gaussian covariance function \citet{vandervaart2009} showed that the inference asymptotically behaves well with an inverse gamma distribution on range, but they provide no guidance on which hyperparameters should be selected for the prior.